AsifGenAI/BioMedPingUtility/README.md

 ---

+## License

+This project is licensed under the MIT License.

-## License & Attribution
+## Attribution / Demo Notice

-This script uses Google Public DNS (``8.8.8.8``) for demonstration only; you may substitut the IP and port with your respective PACS / LIS / Any BioMedicalDeivce Server.
+This script uses Google Public DNS (8.8.8.8) for demonstration only; you may substitute the IP and port with your respective PACS / LIS / any biomedical device server.